-What to Know About White Roses
+What to Know About Preserving White Roses

 Posted by Amelia Paradysz on

-Written by: Phaedra, a Pressed Bouquet Shop Designer
+Written by: Phaedra, an Element Preservation Designer

 White roses are truly icons of any wedding bouquet.
-We sure love them here at the Pressed Bouquet Shop!
+We sure love them here at Element Preservation!
 Their snowy petals are beautiful when fresh and look gorgeous in any frame or resin design.
 However, the pressing process will change them from a bright, crisp white, to a gentle, blonde tone.
 Color change, when it comes to white roses, is inevitable, but we know you’ll find them to be just as beautiful.
 The best way to help your to-be-preserved roses look stunning after pressing is to get your blooms to our office as quickly as possible, so we can work our magic and minimize natural browning that may occur as they lose their freshness.
 The best way to keep your pressed roses looking their best is to keep your frame or resin keepsake out of direct sunlight and away from humidity.
 Over the years, white roses will continue to slowly change as they naturally age.

 There are several types of white rose, each with their unique quirks that make preserving them all the more special.
 Listed here are some of the varieties we see the most often and how you can expect them to look when they are back in your hands!